 4.3.4 Discussion

 The potential utility of graph density in distinguishing genres is visually obvious when individual comedy and history networks are compared.
-Histories feature highly dispersed networks, with large numbers of very minor characters, such as “First,” “Second,” and “Third” members of groups like soldiers and ambassadors, who each interject briefly in a single scene.
+Histories feature highly dispersed networks, with large numbers of very minor characters, such as “First,” “Second,” and “Third” members of groups like soldiers and ambassadors.
 Connections form chains of acquaintance with little overlap, so even the monarchs have low eigenvector centrality.

 Comedies, in contrast, feature networks with far fewer characters, in which nearly everybody speaks to nearly everybody else at some point.
 Although comedies often have multiple subplots, these separate stories do not result in highly-separated networks.
 We theorize that comedic networks are strongly shaped by the plays’ final “resolution” scenes, which bring together the full cast.
 The average eigenvector centrality of the characters in comedies is much higher than in tragedies or histories; this suggests that many more of the characters in a comedy are “important,” reflecting a focus on ensemble stories.

 Graph density is insufficient, however, to fully distinguish the tragedies, which feature networks somewhere between history and comedy in their density.
 They often have a dense core with a secondary ring of more peripheral characters.
 What seems to distinguish them is the existence of the central tragic hero, whose influence directly touches more of the network than the protagonists of histories, but whose connections are less interconnected than the ensembles of comedies.
 These subtleties are better captured, it seems, by the combined metric rather than a single metric alone.

 Table 5, shows that certain pair of metrics are successful in capturing the diffrences completely for different genres.
 Table 6, shows that each metric captures a specific information about the play and hence, the set of three pairs which provide 100 percent accuracy do not necessarily always include table 5 pairs.

+[I’d like to include more discussion of these groups of metrics here.]

 5 Conclusion (Rephrase)

 In this paper, we successfully classify plays based on their genre without using words of the plays.
 Our parser successfully and rapidly produces sophisticated social network graphs of TEI plays that can be used to computationally identify theatrical genre in Shakespeare’s plays.
-Thirtyseven plays is a small scale for this approach: since the parser is highly extensible and can be used with any plays encoded in TEI, future work need not be restricted to the Early Modern period.
+37 plays is a small scale for this approach: since the parser is highly extensible and can be used with any plays encoded in TEI, future work need not be restricted to the Early Modern period.
 It need not even be restricted to works written in English.
-Our networks of the wellstudied works of Shakespeare can provide a baseline against which to contextualize analysis of these elements in works for which there is far less critical consensus.
+Our networks of the well-studied works of Shakespeare can provide a baseline against which to contextualize analysis of these elements in works for which there is far less critical consensus.
 Social Network analysis provides a detailed insight about plays in a very reduced amount of time with greater accuracy.

 6 Future Work